Say, Niger: History

-Say was part of the Songhay Empire, which peaked during the high middle ages.
-It was here that some of the black horsemen who were crushed by the Almoravid warriors sought refuge at the end of the sixteenth century.
+Say was part of the Songhay Empire, which peaked in the 16th century.
+When the Songhay collapsed after the 1591 Battle of Tondibi, some of the refugees sheltered in the Say area.

-In the 19th Century, Say became an Emirate under the leadership of the Marabout Alfa Mohamed Diobo.
+In the nineteenth century, Say became an Emirate under the leadership of the Marabout Alfa Mohamed Diobo.
 The town was occupied by France on 9 May 1897 and administered from Dahomey until 1907.
 In 1928, it became part of the cercle of Niamey.
 Located 57 km from Niamey, not far from the W National Park.
 The town (now an urban commune) has today 70,000 people but bears little resemblance to the ancient center of Islamic learning.
 In recognition of its former role, however, Niger's first Madrasa (Islamic School) was set up here in 1957, and in 1974 the Organization of the Islamic Conference designated Say as the site for an Islamic university for West Africa, The new university, the Islamic University of Say, opened its doors in October 1986, with Dr. Abdallah Ben Abdel Mohsen At-Turki as its rector.
 Say is connected to the capital Niamey by an all-weather road and has a colorful Friday market to which many tourists flock.

 Mining

 Say is the location of some potential iron ore mines with reserves of about 650MT.

-Transport

 An extension of the railway from Benin to Niamey is proposed which would serve the iron ore mines at Say.